morganthomas/winning-arguments/winning-arguments.md

 In any vocabulary which has the concept of an [ordered pair](https://en.wikipedia.org/wiki/Ordered_pair) (*a*,*b*) of objects, one can replace a ternary relation with a binary relation between objects and ordered pairs.
 Let R be a ternary relation.
 We will write R*abc* to denote that the relation R holds between the objects *a*, *b*, and *c*.
 I can define a binary relation S between objects and ordered pairs by the definition: S*a*(*b*,*c*) iff R*abc*.
 By repeating this operation, one can replace *n*-ary relations (for any positive integer *n*) with binary relations.

-Because lacking ternary and higher *n*-ary relations is not a problem for our purposes, the choice to provide only for predicates (unary relations) and copulas (binary relations) is justified.
+Because lacking ternary and higher *n*-ary relations is not a problem for our purposes, the choice to provide only for predicates (unary relations) and copulas (binary relations) is adequately justified.

 ## Fallacies